A record store recently opened up not far from my house. It had been years since I’d been to one, so I made a point to check it out.

 Mike was silent.

-“Lissen, you’re a nice girl.
-You don’t need to worry about that.”
+“Lissen, Jinny, you don’t need to worry about that.”

 “Mike!”
-I repeated urgently, “If you know something, you have to tell me!”
+I insisted, “If you know something, you need to tell me.”

 I could feel tears forming in my eyes.
 “How long do I have?”
 I asked quietly.